-The structural results exceed established benchmarks; the $R^2$ were equal to or greater than the recommended 0.10 (Falk and Miller, 1992) and the critical ratios (t-values) were all above 1.96 indicating that each of the structural paths (hypotheses) were significant.
+The structural results exceed established benchmarks; the R^2 were equal to or greater than the recommended 0.10 (Falk and Miller, 1992) and the critical ratios (t-values) were all above 1.96 indicating that each of the structural paths (hypotheses) were significant.
 The results indicate that learning orientation positively influences LTMO (H1: r=.60; t= 7.91) accounting for 36% of the variance in LTMO indicating that if an organisation is committed to learning, has a shared vision and is open minded they are more likely to gain advantages from MO practices in a market oriented environment.
-Similarly, positive results were found for the impact of LTMO on new product success (H3: r= .44; t=7.20) and brand performance (H5: r=.45; t= 3.48) with LTMO accounting for 19% of the variance on new product success and 10% of the variance on brand performance, indicating the more successful the product is the more likely the brand will perform (H4: r=.69; t=12.92) as new product success accounted for 41% of the variance in brand performance.
+Similarly, positive results were found for the impact of LTMO on new product success (H3: r= .44; t=7.20) and brand performance (H5: r=.45; t= 3.48) with LTMO accounting for 19% of the variance on new product success and 10% of the variance on brand performance.
+A strong positive relationship was also found between new product success and brand performance, indicating the more successful the product is the more likely the brand will perform (H4: r=.69; t=12.92) as new product success accounted for 41% of the variance in brand performance.